MarcoStb1993/robot_statemachine/robot_statemachine/README.md

 # Robot Statemachine

-Meta-package for grouping all packages required to use the robot statemachine.
+Meta-package for grouping all packages required to use the Robot Statemachine (RSM).